 Boston University doesn’t post averages for the old SAT, the version of the exam that was last administered in 2016.
 But if you took the old version of the test and are wondering about your chances, you’ve come to the right place!
 I checked the College Board concordance tables for old SAT and new SAT, so you don’t have too!
 Boston University’s current new SAT average of 1468 corresponds roughly to an old SAT score of 2110.

 Boston University ACT Scores

 As with the Boston University SAT scores, Boston University ACT scores have no minimum.
 Or at least, in theory, there’s no minimum.
 In reality, you’ll need a very competitive score.
-Note that the average ACT score of 32 for Boston University is in the 98th percentile.
-So your surest best at getting into Boston University is to be in the top 2% of ACT test takers.
-(Again, there’s a parallel to Boston University SAT averages, which are also 98th percentile.)
+Note that 32, the lowest Boston University’s middle 50% of scores, is in the 98th percentile.
+So your surest bet at getting into Boston University is to be in the top 2% of ACT test takers.

 If you’re not in the top 2%, don’t feel bad.
 By necessity, lots of people fall outside of the 98th percentile for ACT scores.
 With a lower ACT score, you still certainly have a chance of being admitted.
 An ACT score that’s below 32 but still in the high 20s or low thirties may still be acceptable.
 And even a lower ACT score is not absolutely forbidden.
 With that said, the lower your Boston University ACT scores are, the stronger the rest of your application should be.